JavedTheAnalyst/About-Me/README.md

-# About-Me
+# MUHAMMAD JAVED
+The Data Analyst

 💖 Greetings, I'm Muhammad Javed, the Data Analyst.

-🚗 I'm helping businesses about unwraping valuable insights from footling data.
+🚗 I'm helping businesses unwrapping valuable insights from footling data.

 👉 I'm open to collaborations in the field of data analytics.